Soil resilience

 Soil resilience refers to the ability of a soil to resist or recover their healthy state in response to destabilising influences.
 This is a subset of a notion of environmental resilience.
+Soil resistance, a related term refers to the ability of soil to resist changes or the extent to which a soil will recover from any cropping or management change.
+The term is distinct from Soil resilience as resistance is the inherent capacity to withstand disturbance, while resilience is the capacity to recover after disturbance.

 Overview

 Soil resilience should first be looked at in terms of soil formation and development (pedogenesis), a continuous process taking thousands of years – this puts into context the short time that humans have so extensively utilised, changed and depended directly on soil.
 Pedogenesis is the result of five factors: the first two are parent material and topography, which are passive and contribute to soil mass and position; the next two are climate and the biosphere, which are active and supply the energy in soil formation.
 Finally, there is time.

 It is the active factors in soil formation that vary so as to constitute an environmental change or shock.
 Over time, variations have been significant: